 All the advertisements are gone, Brexit news is still there, and there is no message about me using an adblocker.
 I think this proves that with a few minutes of work (formatting the microSD card took rather long) you have a well functioning anti-advertisement system for a buck and it saves many bucks as your family is not lured into buying useless crap.

 Tuning in real life

-I was testing and realised that when you want to click through from Goole shopping it was blocked.
-I first added googleadservice to the whitelist but that didn’t work.
+I was testing and realized that when you want to click through from Goole shopping it was blocked.
+I first added Googleadservice to the whitelist but that didn’t work.
 I ended up adding a few more before it worked.

 While you’re here anyway, can I lure you into reading my previous series about Citrix Managed desktop?https://robbeekmans.net/citrix/citrix-managed-desktops-a-guided-tour-part-1/ – it is a three series piece.